-In my experience, the three most common uses for a construction site security camera system are as follows.
+In my experience, the three most common uses for a construction security camera system are as follows.

 - Keep Building Materials and Construction Equipment Secure

 - Live Video Streaming or Time-Lapse for Marketing / Promotion